dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 is materially derived,

 - are these alien-forms from outside our universe [taking shape...]

+- TODO: integrate bits on the techniques from AlphaGo/AlphaZero that leverage Dirichlet Distribution, which provides a mechanism for "sensing" the most promising direcitons for exploration of hypersurfaces.
+  - connect this to an analytic process of elucidation of the metaphysical.

 ### [Hexagram 13 is About Group Cohesion in Response to Local Minima, Not Simply "Fellowship with Men"](#hexagram-13-is-about-group-cohesion-in-response-to-local-minima-not-simply-fellowship-with-men)